Blairex/Blairex/README.md

 🐧 **A little about me...**

-- 💻 Passionate about Linux and system customization
+- Passionate about Linux and system customization
-- 📚 Currently revisiting Data Structures & Algorithms
-- ☁️ Curious about cloud, servers, and automation
+- Exploring and building toward intelligent systems & AI-driven applications
-- 🌱 Constantly learning and trying out new technologies
+- Constantly learning and trying out new technologies
-- 🤝 Enjoy exploring open source and sharing what I learn
+- Enjoy exploring open source and sharing what I learn

 #### Connect with me

 I’m always happy to chat about tech, Linux, open source, or programming in general.
 Feel free to reach out, share ideas, or just say hi!

-- 🐧 Strong believer in Linux and FOSS
+- Strong believer in Linux and FOSS
-- 📖 Love exploring how technology works under the hood
+- Love exploring how technology works under the hood
-- 💬 Open to discussions, collaboration, and helping others
+- Open to discussions, collaboration, and helping others
-- 💻 **Check out my personal site:** [blairex](https://blairex-portfolio.vercel.app/) – navigate through the terminal interface to discover my skills and projects.
+- **Check out my personal site:** [blairex](https://blairex-portfolio.vercel.app/) – navigate through the terminal interface to discover my skills and projects.
 - 📧 Feel free to reach out via email: [jerryblair0927@gmail.com](mailto:jerryblair0927@gmail.com)